 Orange County is a county that is located in the metropolitan area of Los Angeles, California.
 The population of the county is nearly 3.2 million, which makes it the third-largest county by population in California.
-Cities that are in Orange County include Anaheim, Irvine, and Santa Ana, along with coastal cities of Huntington Beach, Seal Beach, Laguna Beach, Newport Beach, San Clemente, and Dana Point.
+Cities that are in Orange County include Anaheim, Tustin, Irvine, Garden Grove, and Santa Ana, along with coastal cities of Huntington Beach, Costa Mesa, Seal Beach, Laguna Beach, Newport Beach, San Clemente, and Dana Point.
 Altogether, the county is home to 34 incorporated cities.

 Orange County, like the rest of the state of California, suffers from a high level of drug and alcohol abuse and addiction.
 It’s reported that each year there are nearly 6,000 admissions to hospitals and over 700 deaths due to drug overdoses or poisonings in Orange County.
 Of the drug deaths, more than half involve prescription medications with over two-thirds involving opioids.
 Fortunately, there are many options for Orange County residents who seek help for drug or alcohol detox and recovery within the county.
 Anyone who wants to get clean and sober doesn’t have to look far from home for a solution.